Deep Policy Iteration with Integer Programming for Inventory Management

-\cite{sheopuri2010new} prove that the lost sales problem is a special case of dual sourcing problem (a retail node has access to 2 external suppliers), and hence base stock policies are not optimal, in general.
-In the dual sourcing setting, various heuristic policies similar to the lost sales setting extend the base stock policy with a constant order and/or cap that splits the order between the two suppliers depending on the inventory position across each have been independently proposed.
-These include the Dual-Index~\citep{veeraraghavan2008now}, Tailored Base-Surge~\citep{allon2010global} and Capped Dual Index policies~\citep{sun2019robust}.

-Multi-echelon networks are those wherein there are multiple nodes, stages or echelons that hold inventory.
-Base stock policies are optimal only in special cases with back ordered demands without fixed costs with additional restrictive assumptions such as the a serial chain with back order penalty at the demand node~\citep{clark1960optimal} or the inability to hold demand in the warehouse in a 2-echelon distribution network~\citep{federgruen1984approximations}.
-We refer the reader to \citet{de2018typology} for an extensive review multi-echelon models studied based on variety of modeling assumptions and supply chain network structures.

-Despite the non-optimality of base stock policies (the use of $(s,S)$ policies with a collapsed state space, i.e., via inventory positions), they are popular both in practice and in the literature.
-For example, \citet{ozer2008stock} and \citet{rong2017heuristics} propose competitive heuristics that compute the order-up to base stock levels for the multi-echelon distribution (tree) networks without fixed costs but with service level constraints and demand back ordering costs respectively, and show asymptotic optimality in certain dimensions in the 2-echelon case. \cite{agrawal2019learning} propose a learning-based method to find the best base stock policy in a single node lost sales setting with regret guarantees. \cite{pirhooshyaran2020simultaneous} develop a DNN-based learning approach to find the best order up-to levels in each link of a general supply chain network.
+Multi-echelon networks, which have multiple nodes, stages, or echelons holding inventory, present additional challenges.
+Base stock policies are optimal only in special cases with back-ordered demands without fixed costs, with restrictive assumptions such as a serial chain with a back order penalty at the demand node \citep{clark1960optimal} or the inability to hold demand in the warehouse in a two-echelon distribution network \citep{federgruen1984approximations}.
+Recently, \citet{bansal2022monge} analyzed a setting where different nodes in the supply chain compete with one another with stockout-based demand substitution.
+For an extensive review of multi-echelon models based on various modeling assumptions and supply chain network structures, refer to \citet{de2018typology}.
+Despite the sub-optimality of base stock policies (using $(s,S)$ policies with a collapsed state space via inventory positions), they remain popular both in practice and in the literature.
+For example, \citet{ozer2008stock} and \citet{rong2017heuristics} propose competitive heuristics that compute the order-up-to base stock levels for multi-echelon distribution (tree) networks without fixed costs but with service level constraints and demand back ordering costs respectively, and show asymptotic optimality in certain dimensions in the two-echelon case. \citet{agrawal2019learning} propose a learning-based method to find the best base stock policy in a single node lost sales setting with regret guarantees. \citet{pirhooshyaran2020simultaneous} develop a DNN-based learning approach to find the best order-up-to levels in each link of a general supply chain network.